Commitment to our neighbors

 - Purchases of property to access public lands, water resources, scenic and wildlife views, and for enhancement or development of active recreational areas

 Community organizations can complete an electronic application on this website beginning Jan.
 1, 2015.
-Project submissions must be received by March 1 and September 1 of each year.
-Two cycles of grant awards will be announced in the spring and fall of each year.
+Project submissions must be received by Sept 1 for consideration.
+This cycle of grant awards will be announced in the spring.